 Company owns 10 properties and buys and sells them as its main trading activity.
 Each property is worth £1 million - ATED return will be required for ALL properties as their values each exceed £500,000, but relief will mean that there will be no ATED charges due.

 Get in touch with us

-If you believe that you may need to complete an ATED declaration, please get in touch with your usual Jerroms contact urgently by calling 0121 693 5000 (Solihull Office) or 01527 833124 (Bromsgrove Office).
-Due to 30 April 2020 filing deadline, we will need to commence any work required immediately.
+If you believe that you may need to complete an ATED declaration, please get in touch with your usual Jerroms contact urgently.
+Due to 30 April 2022 filing deadline, we will need to commence any work required immediately.